What Happens When You Have a High-Priced Mortgage Loan (HPML)

 It all comes down to risk and risk mitigation, which is a fundamental tenant for lending of all varieties.
 Some loans with high interest rates require specific measures, including a sum of money held in escrow, also known as an impound account.

-What is an HPML and How Does it Affects Borrowers?
+What is a High-Priced Mortgage Loan and How Does it Affects Borrowers?

 One Step Back: A Quick Look at APOR